-Table 4 shows the file structure that must be used when submitting electronic banding data not entered using MAPSPROG.
+Table 4 (pg 82) shows the file structure that must be used when submitting electronic banding data not entered using MAPSPROG.
 Following are explanations of the fields listed in Table 4; for further details on the codes used, consult the "Collection and Recording of Banding Data" section of this manual.
 All character fields should be entered left-justified and numeric fields right-justified.

 - LOC Location.
 Enter your four-character location code.

 - BI Bander's Initials.
 Enter the two-character bander's initials.

 - BS Band size.
 The purpose of this and the following field is to enable us to find original data easily.
 Records on 'Unbanded' and 'Recapture' sheets should be entered with band sizes 'U' and 'R', respectively.
 Unbanded birds on new-band sheets should be given the band size for the sheet

 - PG Page number.

 - C Capture code.

 - BAND Band number (always nine digits long).

 - SPEC Four-letter species alpha code.

 - AGE Age.

 - HA How aged.

 - WRP Wolfe-Ryder-Pyle plumage and molt code.

 - SEX Sex.

 - HS How sexed.

 - SK Skull.

 - CP Cloacal protuberance.

 - BP Brood patch.

 - F Fat.

 - BM Body molt.

 - FM Flight-feather molt.

 - FW Flight-feather wear.

 - JP Juvenile body plumage.

 - WNG Wing chord.

 - WEIGHT Body mass.

 - STATUS Status.

 - DATE In dBase, enter as MM/DD/YYYY.
 In a text file, enter as YYYYMMDD.

 - TIME Omit the final '0'.

 - STATION Station code.

 - NET Original net designation.
 Enter your net number (preferably two digits) or "?" if net number is unknown, left justified

 - DISP Disposition.

 - NOTE Enter the note number if the record has a note.
 Otherwise, leave blank.

 - PPC Primary coverts.

 - SSC Secondary coverts.

 - PPF Primaries.

-- SSF Secondaries.

-- TT Tertials.

-- RR Rectrices.

-- BPL Includes all feather tracts of the head, upperparts and underparts (this field is to be used for MAPS data in and subsequent to 2004).

-- NF all non-feather parts including bill, mouth, eye, legs, and feet.
-A note is required if this column is used.

-- FTHR.
-PULL Enter 'O' if the outer two rectrices were pulled or 'I' if an inner and outer rectrix were pulled.
+- SSF Secondaries. - TT Tertials. - RR Rectrices. - BPL Includes all feather tracts of the head, upperparts and underparts (this field is to be used for MAPS data in and subsequent to 2004). - NF all non-feather parts including bill, mouth, eye, legs, and feet.
+A note is required if this column is used. - NOTES Enter a brief note.
+This field is only 30 characters long so notes must be brief. - FTHR.
+PULL Enter 'O' if the outer two rectrices were pulled or 'l' if an inner and outer rectrix were pulled.
 If no feathers were pulled, leave this field blank.